-Experience the museum premiere of electronic pioneers The Chemical Brothers’ sensory spectacle by creative studio Smith & Lyall featuring mesmerizing visuals for the Grammy Award-winning track ‘Got to Keep On’.
+Experience The Design Museumm premiere of The Chemical Brothers’ sensory spectacle with longtime collaborators Smith & Lyall, featuring mesmerizing visuals for the Grammy Award-winning track ‘Got to Keep On’.

 Evoking the experience of being in a club, the exhibition will transport you through the people, art, design, technology and photography that have been capturing and shaping the electronic music landscape.